PooyehA/Deep-LASI/docs/source/example.rst

 .. _example:

 Deep-LASI can be employed for different single-molecule assays.
 Below we provide a short intro how get started and use Deep-LASI for the different single-molecule assays.
+We provide an examples for publicly available sample data from `Wanninger et al., BioArXiv (under review) <https://www.doi.org>`_ with each case.
 Please **click on the different images** to visit the corresponding example pages.

 One-color assays
 ------------------